The Big Cheese

 Another way to preserve food was by using a root cellar.
 If you’ve never been in one, it’s basically a small room, very dark and much cooler than the temperature outside.
 The walls have roots growing out of them and there’s a strong scent of dirt, fresh vegetation, and kerosene from the lantern used to light the room.
 Barrels filled with sawdust line the walls and inside them are various fruits and vegetables.
 Green beans and peas are strung from one side to the other.
 Root cellars were used up until the mid-1900s when home refrigeration become popular.

-We can thank Napoleon for home canning.
+However, back in the days, we can thank Napoleon for home canning.
 In 1795, the French emperor offered a reward for anyone who could come up with a way to preserve food for his army.
 It was fifteen long years before Nicholas Appert unveiled his method of heat processing food in glass jars.
 Over the course of the next century, improvements to the equipment were made.
 John Mason introduced a glass jar with a screw-top lid and rubber seal.
 William Charles Ball and his brothers got into the home canning business and marketed their canning jars across the country, making it easier for families to preserve their own food.
 And Alexander Kerr developed the wide-mouth jar (praise the Lord!) and the metal ring with a lid that sealed the preserved jar.

 Funny story—I went to high school at a former Agricultural and Engineering College built during the 1890s.
 While I was there, one of the original buildings was torn down.
 The workers found the A&E school’s root cellar with canned beans, pickles, and squash dating back to 1913.
 And they still looked as fresh as the day they were picked!